DLBPointon/personal-site/content/Projects/Self-hosting/The-Vault.md

 | Airsonic  | Music and Podcast server    | 4040            |
 | PiHole    | Advert blocking             | Not Yet Running |
 | Kavita    | Comic, Book and PDF viewer  | 5000            |
-*Plex* - hit the hay after hitting what appeared to be a limit on it's internal database, apparently a few thousand entries was it's limit.
+*Plex* and *Jellyfin* - hit the hay after hitting what appeared to be a limit on it's internal database, apparently a few thousand entries was the limit.
 I have seen people with larger libraries though so i'm going to say this was the Pi's fault, especially after finding the same error with Jellyfin.
 Emby is a good replacement for now but, thanks for their need to try and promote their premium service, i'll be moving to Jellyfin when iteration 3 gets off the ground!
 ## Hardware
 Nothing massively fancy here.